[For Beginners] Getting Started with Personal Knowledge Management Using Claude Code × Obsidian × Vertex AI

 "Please transcribe the following audio.\n"

 "1.
-Start a new line whenever the speaker changes.\n"
+Start a new line when the speaker changes.\n"

 "2.
 Add punctuation where possible.\n"